Junior (1994 film): Cast

+Brianne and Brittany McConnell (b.20 August 1993) who are identical twins, played Junior, Diana's infant daughter.

 Production

 Originally developed under the title of Oh Baby, the film was announced during production of Reitman's Dave as a reteam for him and Schwarzenegger.

+Executive producer Beverly J. Camhe and writers Kevin Wade and Chris Conrad wrote the script together in 1990 over the course of just under a year with the central concept of "What if men could have babies?" stemming from their experience in Jungian therapy as a possible way of reconciling Yin and yang.
+The two shopped the script around to various potential leads, but in many cases agents outright refused to give it to their clients and several who did were allegedly disgusted with the concept.
+Mel Gibson came close to signing on for the role, but pulled out after learning of his church's stance on the material.
+Woody Harrelson also responded well to the script, but the studio didn't think he had enough clout to carry audience interest.
+Andrew Dice Clay's agent also called regarding the script suggesting it could be a good revenge fantasy for those who took umbrage with Clay's misogynistic humor, but Wade and Conrad shot down this idea as they didn't want schadenfreude to color the movie.
+When the project made its way to Schwarzenegger, both he and his then wife Maria Shriver loved the script and were instrumental in getting the film set up.

-Emma Thompson signed to star in February 1994 following her Academy Award Nominations for The Remains of the Day and In the Name of the Father.
+Thompson signed to star in February 1994, following her Academy Award nominations for The Remains of the Day and In the Name of the Father.

 Reception

 Box office

 Following the successful collaborations between Schwarzenegger and Reitman on Twins (1988) which grossed $217 million worldwide and Kindergarten Cop (1990) which grossed $202 million, Variety's Leonard Klady predicted that the film, which opened the day before Thanksgiving, would be the biggest of the season.
-The film was the biggest to open over the Thanksgiving weekend with a gross of $10 million in 3 days but was only placed fourth overall for the weekend with just half the gross of The Santa Clause.
+The film was the biggest to open over the Thanksgiving weekend with a gross of $10 million in 3 days, but only placed fourth overall for the weekend with just half the gross of The Santa Clause.
 In North America, the film did not perform as expected and only grossed slightly more than half its budget ($37 million vs. $60 million) but grossed a total of $108 million worldwide.